 On the other hand, there could be somebody else who has had some missteps over the years, who has a high debt ratio on their credit cards, who still owes 15 grand on their newest car, or maybe that has even declared bankruptcy a few years ago.
 Maybe there are some nagging student loans, an old cable bill that went to collections, and so on and so forth.

-In these two situations, it’s entirely possible that the person with bad credit could have an easier time getting a mortgage than the person with no credit score at all, assuming the bad credit score isn’t too rough.
+In these two situations, it’s entirely possible that the person with bad credit could have an easier time getting a mortgage than the person with no credit score at all, assuming the bad credit score isn’t too poor.
 This is one of the instances where using a credit score doesn’t tell the whole story.

 - A bad score: This is someone who has too much debt, too low of an income, has forgotten to make some payments on time or has had some missteps over the years.

-This doesn’t mean it’s impossible to get a mortgage with no traditional credit history, because there’s such thing as nontraditional credit, too.
+However, this doesn’t mean it’s impossible to get a mortgage with no traditional credit history, because there’s such thing as nontraditional credit, too.

-What is Nontraditional Credit?
+What Is Nontraditional Credit?